-Living Spirit Therapy Services, LLC is a private practice in music therapy specializing in serving the elderly; and individuals in hospice care, with neurologic issues such as stroke or Parkinson’s, or developmental disabilities.
+Living Spirit Therapy Services, LLC is a private practice in music therapy specializing in serving the elderly; and individuals in hospice or palliative care, or with neurologic issues such as stroke or Parkinson’s.
 Additionally, services are provided for individuals with mental health issues, and children and adults with other needs.

 Living Spirit Therapy Services strives to improve the quality of life of clients by treating their holistic needs.

 Music therapy really makes people connect.
 It’s the most helpful of all the therapies.
 It’s like you flip a switch and turn them on.
 I have to bring a camera next time!
 She just lights up to the music!

 The music touches him ...
 You’re the only one who can make him smile.
 He doesn’t even smile for me ...
 He has his eyes open more for you than anyone else ...
 He really moves to the music.

 You come here and give me peace through the music.
 It’s healing.

 You do as much or more than doctors and nurses to make me feel better.

 You are so wonderful, I just watched him settle down as you played.